dwalczak84/interview_questions/README.md

 # interview_questions
-# Python implemantation of some questions for job inteviews
+Python implemantation and some code writing for questions for job inteviews.
+From the famous book "Cracking the coding Interview, 5th edition"